Born to Make You Happy: Music video

-Jive Records commissioned a music video for the song to be directed by Bille Woodruff.
+Jive Records commissioned a music video for the song to be directed by Bille Woodruff on October 24–25, 1999.
 It was produced under Geneva Films, while the choreography was created by Wade Robson.
 The video premiered on November 13, 1999.
 The narrative of the video shows Spears dreaming as she sleeps in her room.
 As the dream begins, Spears is shown in a blue and silver futuristic room with several different levels, where she sings and walks around, and puts her feet on the wall while wearing a shiny silver outfit.
 MTV news reporter Ellen Thompson considered it the sexiest moment of the music video.
 As the video continues, Spears is seen on top of the apartment building she lives in, performing a dance segment in a red top and black skirt with a few backup dancers.
+The black skirt Spears is seen wearing was never intended for the music video, it belonged to her stylist Claudette Lalí and Spears took a liking to the design and ended up wearing it for the dance sequence.
 The following scenes shows the singer wearing white clothes and singing in the room in which she is sleeping, while her love interest comes into her room to see her.
 Together, they start a pillow fight that shortly ends after Spears is shown again in her room still sleeping, however, now with a smile upon her face.
 A longer dance segment intercalates with all the scenes during the whole video.

 Anna Ben Yehuda, from Time Out magazine, called it Spears' eleventh best video; "we don't know why Brit is dreaming of making someone happy by dancing on a stage in space, but we don't care, because that choreography is dope".
 Negative criticism came from Bustle's Kaitlin Reilly, who panned it as "patently ridiculous".

+Music video controversy

+Since the music video debuted, it was instantly rumored that Spears was meant to be pregnant in the video; however, it was removed at the last minute due to being too controversial with Spears only being 17 years old.
+Allegedly, once the idea was leaked to the press and received a negative reception, Jive canceled the idea and instead went with the dance-heavy version of the video that was released.
+Viewers believed that in the opening shot of the video, Spears is portrayed to be pregnant laying on her bed dreaming about her lover and were shots from the original music video.
+In 2022, former stylist Claudette Lalí held an Instagram live-stream denying the rumors of Spears being pregnant in the video, and that the concept was never thought of.
+Lalí also presented viewers with some of the original paperwork for the music video, which showed no reference to any concept of teenage pregnancy.